paulsubarna/Chronoberg/README.md

 -   2. Place the splits within "data" folder as shown in the structure above.

--   3. Load and save model using "cl_methods/model/init_model.py"
+-   3. Load and save Pythia model using "cl_methods/model/init_model.py"

 #### 2. Training and Evaluating